 Six Sigma is a strategic approach to implementing quality, process and business improvement through the use of statistical and other analytic tools.
-The ASU Black Certificate program is an in-depth examination of these tools as applied to the Define, Measure, Analyze, Improve and Control (DMAIC) methodology; a customer-focused, fact and data-driven methodology that guides continuous improvement and operations excellence.
+The ASU Six Sigma Black Certificate program is an in-depth examination of these tools as applied to the Define, Measure, Analyze, Improve and Control (DMAIC) methodology; a customer-focused, fact and data-driven methodology that guides continuous improvement and operations excellence.

 The ASU Six Sigma Black Belt Certificate program is 100% ONLINE.
 It is a combination of coursework, consisting of lectures, quizzes, and topic exams, and an applied project, and is intended for experienced Six Sigma practitioners.
 Participants will complete the program in a cohort format with a defined start and completion date for the training portion, during which time they will begin a Black Belt project.
 Each cohort has a highly experienced and credentialed Facilitator to coach participants through their project.
 The final project report is due 60 days after completion of the training.
-With the completion of this course, you qualify for 12.9 continuing education units from Arizona State University.

 The Six Sigma Black Belt program covers the topics below: